Chr031/JElectro/README.md

 ### Remote Callbacks

 It is sometimes practical to call a remote service and to be notified later of its execution.
-Therefor the class JElectroCallback can be used to perform this kind non blocking call :
+Therefore the class JElectroCallback can be used to perform this kind non blocking call :

 First implement the interfaces of the callback and of the service and their implementation :
 ```java